We’re all aware that we pretty much suck at estimating how long it will take to build a given piece of software.

 What doesn’t work well (or at all)

-- Bloated backlog This level of granularity for backlog items can easily lead to it being bloated and chaotic.
+This level of granularity for backlog items can easily lead to it being bloated and chaotic.
 It’s important to structure things in such a way that this doesn’t happen.
 Again, this will depend on your issue tracker and workflow, but try to keep this in mind: the team’s actual development backlog should be kept short.
-Pending items should tend to be organized somewhere else to avoid clutter6.
+Pending items should tend to be organized somewhere else to avoid clutter.